zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Mutator_method.md

 # Mutator method

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:37:37.539585+00:00
+- **Last Updated:** 2024-12-03 06:55:19 UTC
 - **Original Article:** [Mutator method](https://en.wikipedia.org/wiki/Mutator_method)
 - **Language:** en
 - **Page ID:** 1113819

 ## Summary
 In computer science, a mutator method is a method used to control changes to a variable.
 They are also widely known as setter methods.
 Often a setter is accompanied by a getter, which returns the value of the private member variable.
 They are also known collectively as accessors.
 The mutator method is most often used in object-oriented programming, in keeping with the principle of encapsulation.
-According to this principle, member variables of a class are made private to hide and protect them fr
+According to this principle, member variables of a class are made private to hide and protect them from other code, and can only be modified by a public member function (the mutator method), which takes the desired new value as a parameter, optionally validates it, and modifies the private member variable.
+Mutator methods can be compared to assignment operator overloading but they typically appear at different levels of the object hierarchy.
+Mutator methods may also be used in non-object-oriented environments.
+In this case, a reference to the variable to be modified is passed to the mutator, along with the new value.
+In this scenario, the compiler cannot restrict code from bypassing the mutator method and changing the variable directly.
+The responsibility falls to the developers to ensure the variable is only modified through the mutator method and not modified directly.
+In programming languages that support them, properties offer a convenient alternative without giving up the utility of encapsulation.
+In the examples below, a fully implemented mutator method can also validate the input data or take further action such as triggering an event.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example BASIC code
 - Category:Articles with example C++ code